 Goal

-Profiling turns a vague "the page feels slow" into measurable bottlenecks.
-The best workflow is repeatable: pick a metric, capture a trace, fix the biggest issue, and verify with the same scenario.
+Profiling turns a vague "the page feels slow" into one bottleneck you can debug.
+The production workflow is repeatable: pick the user-facing metric, capture the same scenario, identify the slowest stage, fix that first, and verify the result with the exact same interaction instead of guessing.

 Metric | What it measures | Why it matters |